JuliaClimate/ClimateTools.jl/docs/src/gettingstarted.md

 *Note2.
 Installing Basemap for python 3.6+ seems problematic.*

 **Building PyCall**
 After the confirmation that the Python dependencies can be loaded in Python, the user needs to build PyCall with the same Python version.
-Alternatively, if PyCall is already built, it may be only a matter of installing the Python dependencies with the PyCall's Python version.
+Alternatively, if PyCall is already built, it may be only a matter of installing the Python dependencies with the PyCall's Python version by using `pip`.

 ```julia
 ENV["PYTHON"]="path_to_python_distribution"